-All participants will fill out a demographic survey, asking their age and sex, and will be asked to complete the revised Waterloo Handedness Questionnaire (Elias et al., 1998).
-Clinical participants will then be asked questions regarding what chronic pain condition they are diagnosed with, how long it has been since diagnosis, what medications (if any) they are taking, and their pain score on that day using a 21-point numeric rating scale (NRS) (0 = no pain at all; 20 = most severe pain imaginable).
+All participants will fill out a demographic survey, asking their age and sex, and will be asked to complete the revised Waterloo Handedness Questionnaire (WHQr) (Elias et al., 1998).
+The WHQr self-reported handedness questionnaire consists of 36 questions.
+The questions are answered on a 5-level, Likert scale to determine the degree of preferred hand use, with left always being -2, left usually being -1, equal use being 0, right usually being 1 and right always being 2.
+The sum of the total WHQr score can then be used to categorise a respondent as left-handed (score of -24 or less), mixed handed (score of -23 to +23), or right-handed (score of +24 or higher).
+Only participants who are categorised as right-handed will continue participation.
+Clinical participants will then be asked questions regarding what chronic pain condition they are diagnosed with, how long it has been since diagnosis, what medications (if any) they are taking, and their pain score on that day for their digit in the most pain using a 21-point numeric rating scale (NRS) (0 = no pain at all; 20 = most severe pain imaginable).
+This 21-point NRS will also be administered on the morning of the day of testing, to check that the participant has pain in their hand on that day.
 This 21-point scale has equivalent reliability to a more frequently used 11-point scale (Jensen & Karoly, 2001) and was chosen to aid comparability with previous studies which have used the 21-point NRS (Preston & Newport, 2011; Preston, Gilpin & Newport, 2020).
 Additionally, since the scale is different to a typical rating scale of 1-10, participants will be more likely to think about the answer they give, rather than giving a number they always use when asked to rate their pain on a scale of 1-10.

-Both Healthy and Chronic Pain participants will then be set up with an appropriately sized 64-channel EEG cap with electrodes arranged according to the 10/20 system.
+Both healthy and chronic pain participants will then be set up with an appropriately sized 64-channel EEG cap with electrodes arranged according to the 10/20 system.
 The experimenter will use conductive gel to make a conductive bridge between the electrodes and the scalp to attempt to obtain impedance levels of <10kΩ per electrode.
+The whole head average will be used as a reference.

 Figure 1.
 Schematic of Augmented Reality System with Tactile Stimulator.